leafOfTree/WindowTabs/README.md

 # WindowTabs

 WindowTabs is a utility which brings browser-style tabbed window management to the desktop.
-I created this utility in 2009 and provided a free and paid version.
-I'm now open sourcing it since I no longer have time to maintain it.

-## Installation
+It was originally developped by Maurice Flanagan in 2009 and was back then provided as a free and paid version.
-Install [WindowTabs.msi](http://windowtabs.com/WindowTabs.msi) and then run it, you should see tabs appear on the upper left corner of your open windows.
+The author has now open-sourced the utility.
+See the original repository here : https://github.com/mauricef/WindowTabs

-## Support
+I forked the source code to make learn from it.
+This is not a maintained version.
+My fork currently compiles with VS2017 community edition.

-I no longer provide support for WindowTabs.
+Installer doesn't builds (yet).